pyvista/pyvista/docs/getting-started/what-is-a-mesh.rst

 - the connectivity or geometry between nodes to define cells.
-Whether those cells are 2D or 3D is not always of importance and we've worked hard to make PyVista work for datasets of either or mixed geometries so that you as a user do not have to get get bogged down in the nuances.
+Whether those cells are 2D or 3D is not always of importance and we've worked hard to make PyVista work for datasets of either or mixed geometries so that you as a user do not have to get bogged down in the nuances.

 What is a Node?
 ---------------